 For almost all other plants (in case you are curious), I currently use Fox Farm's Grow Big Liquid Fertilizer and I normally fertilize every 2 weeks when I water most of my plants, starting around the end of February through October.
 I only fertilize once or twice in winter because the plant isn't as active!

 According to Plantopedia you can propagate by seed or by stem cutting.
 Stem cuttings would be much easier and that is what I would recommend doing!
 You want to keep these cutting in a very humid environment and it should start forming roots within about a month.
 Pitchers may start forming in about six months if the conditions are right.

-Nepenthes is apart of Nepenthaceae family and Sarracenia is apart of Sarraceniaceae.
+Nepenthes is a part of the Nepenthaceae family and Sarracenia is a part of Sarraceniaceae.

-Nepenthes are native tropical regions in Southeast Asia and Australia.
-Sarracenia can be found throughout North America natively including southern Canada to southern Texas depending on the cultivar.
+Nepenthes are native to tropical regions in Southeast Asia and Australia.
+Sarracenia can be found throughout North America natively, including southern Canada to southern Texas, depending on the cultivar.

-Nepenthes natively grow in temperatures ranging 45°F-80°F. Sarracenia natively grow in temperatures ranging 23°F-77°F.
+Nepenthes natively grows in temperatures ranging 45°F-80°F. Sarracenia natively grow in temperatures ranging 23°F-77°F.